Online registration has closed—but onsite registration will be available in Atlanta!

 PNHP-GA will be joined by national PNHP members, health professionals attending the annual meting of the American Public Health Association, and numerous local health justice organizations to demand full Medicaid expansion in Georgia.

 Covid Safety Protocols

-PNHP’s Board of Directors and medical experts will establish Covid safety protocols for the conference by early October.
+PNHP’s Board of Directors and medical experts have established the following Covid safety protocols for the conference:

 Previous Annual Meetings